jlazovskis/neurotop-nest/README.md

 	conda install -c conda-forge nest-simulator
 	conda install numpy scipy pandas pickle h5py

 Next, clone this project.
-You only need the `nest_mc2.py` file for everything to work, but the other files are necessary for more complex constructions and experiments.
+You only need the `bbmc2.py` file for everything to work, but the other files are necessary for more complex constructions and experiments.

 ## Running an experiment

-Call the following command:

-	python nest_mc2.py
+Simply call `python bbmc2.py`.
 This will run a simulation for 100ms on the 31346-neuron mc2 Blue Brain column, with lots of strong stimuli sent to the circuit.
-A spike file `spikes.npy` will be output.
-To make a visual overview of the experiment, call:
+A spike file with a name like`bbmc2_constant_1591291009.npy` will be output.
+To make a visual overview of the experiment, open the file `analysis.py` and paste the name of this output spike file, adjusting the otehr parameters as necessary.
+The end of the file should look like this:

-	python
-	exec(open('next_mc2_output.py').read())
-	make_spikeplot('spikes',100)
-	make_tr_fromspikes('spikes',100,5,10)
-	flag_tr('spikes')
-	make_betticurves('spikes')
+	nnum = 31346
+	spikes = 'bbmc2_n15_1591291009.npy'
+	time = 250
+	t1 = 5
+	t2 = 10

+Then call `python analysis.py` to analyze the output spike file.
 This will also compute the transmission response of the experiment for `t1=5` and `t2=10`, compute the homology of the flagged active graph, and plot pairs of betti curves against each other.
-Other functions to make outputs are in the file `nest_mc2_output.py`.

 ### Options